ngorski9/MinecraftHttp/README.md

 ## About

 MinecraftHttp is a plugin to turn your Minecraft server into a dynamic web server.
 You can use this plugin by itself to host a static website.
-You can also use your own plugins to define custom web routes which can take either get or post requests.
-These routes can run code to interact with the game.
-The custom routes can respond to requests with arbitrary strings to be used with AJAX, or filled-in templates using the Liquid Template Language.
+You can also use your own plugins to write custom route handlers.
+These handlers can run code to interact with the game.
+The handlers can handle get or post requests, and can respond to requests with static files, arbitrary strings to be used with AJAX, or filled-in templates using the Liquid Template Language.

 The liquid language was implemented using [Liqp](https://github.com/bkiers/Liqp), a Java implementation of Shopify Liquid.